-Continuing Education: Graduate midwives from Nizhoni Institute of Midwifery are invited to return at any time to attend modules previously taken tuition-free for up to three years after completion.
+Continuing Education: Graduate midwives from Nizhoni Institute of Midwifery are invited to return at any time to attend modules previously taken tuition-free.
 Attendees may be asked to pay continuing education processing fees and laboratory or materials fees associated with class attendance.
-Graduates should discuss class attendance with the Executive Director at least two weeks prior to class so that the instructor may also be notified.
+Graduates should discuss class attendance with an Executive Director at least two weeks prior to class so that the instructor may also be notified.